CSUChico-CSCI340/CSCI440-KernelHacking/README.md

 - If you are using a VM on your local machine (e.g. VMWare, VirtualBox), the Desktop and Server variants of Ubuntu will both work, but the [Server](https://ubuntu.com/download/server) variant is recommended because it requires less disk space).
 - If you are using a [Compute Engine VM instance](https://console.cloud.google.com/compute) through Google Cloud Console, you should be able to create an instance with an Ubuntu 22.04 LTS x86/64 image (no need to download separately).

 Some instructions for setting up a Google Cloud Compute Engine VM instance will be provided during lab.
 If you need additional assistance with this step, please ask me to show you in lab or come to my office hours.

-Once Ubuntu is installed, its possible you may need to correct your apt sources list (*/etc/apt/sources.list*) if you are using the server version of Ubuntu 22.04 as it might have the cdrom sources still enabled.
-It's also possible that the sources list does not include the source code options, so you'll likely need to uncomment the *deb-src* links in the sources file.
-If your *sources.list* file only has a few lines you might need a more complete sources.list file like the one [here](https://gist.github.com/javawolfpack/9af9520c8e09930315a5dd45088547d4).
-In this way, we ensure all the necessary tools to download, build, and install the new Linux kernel are available on the system.

-Next, You will need to set up the installation’s build environment by running the following commands in a terminal window (make sure your *sources.list* is updated before doing these steps):
+Next, You will need to set up the installation’s build environment by running the following commands in a terminal window:

 ```bash
 $ sudo apt-get update